Juileepatil84/RAG-LANGCHAI-Wellness-BOT/README.md

 - Context Retrieval: Pinecone searches for relevant context in the PDF based on the embeddings.
 - Response Generation: LangChain uses the retrieved context to generate a comprehensive answer.
 - Display: The answer is displayed on the web interface.

+### Code Explanation
+app.py:
+Sets up the Streamlit web interface.
+Handles user inputs and displays the chat history.
+Integrates with Pinecone and Google Generative AI to process queries and generate responses.

+vdb.py:
+Extracts text from PDF files.
+Chunks the extracted text for efficient processing.
+Generates embeddings for the text chunks.
+Upserts the embeddings into Pinecone for context retrieval.

+requirements.txt:
+Lists all the dependencies required for the project.

+## Future Improvements
+- Add support for more file formats.
+- Improve the accuracy of responses with advanced NLP techniques.
+- Add user authentication for personalized experiences.